NottingHack/rules/do-not-hack.rst

 Do Not Hack
 ===========

-Do Not Hack is an integral part of the Hackspace. <This doesnt not explain what DNH is>
+Do Not Hack is an integral part of the Hackspace. <This doesn't not explain what DNH is>

 When labelling something with Do Not Hack your label must include:
 * Name